Reeds-09/Expense-Tracker/README.md

 Simple Python Monthly Expense Tracker

-Overview of the Project
+Overview of the Project:

 The Simple Python Monthly Expense Tracker is a beginner-friendly, command-line application designed to help individuals record, track, and review their daily financial expenses easily.
 It stores all transaction data safely in a local text file so that your records are never lost.

-Features
+Features:

-Add Expenses: Input custom expense names and monetary amounts.
+Add Expenses- Input custom expense names and monetary amounts.

-View Expenses: Display a clear list of all recorded expenses saved in the system.
+View Expenses - Display a clear list of all recorded expenses saved in the system.

-Data Persistence: Automatically saves every entry into a local expenses.txt file.
+Data Persistence- Automatically saves every entry into a local expenses.txt file.

-Simple Navigation: Interactive menu driven by basic numbers.
+Simple Navigation- Interactive menu driven by basic numbers.

-Technologies/Tools Used
+Technologies/Tools Used:

 Python 3: The core programming language used to build the logic.